fezfelzan/Geography-of-Radio/README.md

            holds all of the code operations associated with this study

         - [rest of the files] : files needed to initiate ACRCloud API setup

+   In the "Data" repo :

+        - 'MASTER_CSV.csv' -- spreadsheet of *all* station data mined from Radio Garden
+        - 'us_4.csv' -- spreadsheet of only US stations' data from the Radio Garden data
+        - 'WashingtonStations_filled.csv' -- spreadsheet of station data for
+          *only* stations in the state of Washington
+        - 'WashingtonStations_OnlyFM' -- station data spreadsheet of *only* the
+           Washington (web) stations that have powered FM towers ~in the real world~
+        - 'fatal_error_wash.txt' -- text file for storing names of Washington stations from the above spreadsheet which seem to have 'broken' stream URLs

 ================================================================================